gavinmcfarland/plugma/packages/website/content/docs/0-index/6-testing-frameworks.md

 ```

 <blockquote class="warning">
-Currently, all code must be written within the main fixture as it is evaluated in the main thread.
+Currently, all functions that are required for Figma must be included in the main fixture as it is evaluated in the main thread.
 </blockquote>

 ### Running E2E Tests